Deep Space Nine (DS9) Season 2

 - Remarkable dialogue: "They're greedy, misogynistic, untrustworthy little trolls and I wouldn't turn my back on one of them for a second." - "Neither would I. But once you accept that, you'll find they can be a lot of fun."
 (Kira and Dax)

 - Remarkable scene: We see how Rom blows the whistle on Pel's identity from a distance, without hearing anything.
-Quite unusual for a key scene, but I liked it.
+Quite unusual for a key scene, but it resonates with me.

 - Rules of Acquisition #21:"Never place friendship above profit."; #22: "A wise man can hear profit in the wind."; #33: "It never hurts to suck up to the boss."; #48: "The bigger the smile, the sharper the knife."; #59: "Free advice is seldom cheap."; #62: "The riskier the road, the greater the profit."; #103: "Sleep can interfere with your lust for latinum."